MoonWolf63/Project-Alpha/readme.md

 # Project Alpha
 Project Alpha is a discord economy bot(Latest Discord.js Recommended).
 As of version 0.2 this bot offers a simple functional economy with the ability to work for money and the ability to do crime(NOT ACTUAL) for money.
 It also provides a slot machine with a nice payout(MAY SOON TO CHANGE PAYOUT RATE WITH UPCOMING UPDATES).
 The crime command provides great risk with a payout of 5K and a negative payout of 8K, will you take the risk?(MAY CHANGE).
+There is also a decent horse racing bet system, to use it first type !horses and that will show a list of the available horses and their odds(payout).
+Next you just use !bethorse [1-6] [betamount] so for example !bethorse 3 2500.
+This means you are betting 2500 euros on horse 3.
+As of 1.0 I have added some commands which indicate a shop system, however these are just placeholders and are not fully functional in the version.
+They are meant to be finished in later versions and I just didn't feel like removing them.

 ## Installation